carpentries-incubator/singularity-introduction/_episodes/03-singularity-shell.md

 As shown above, we have opened a shell in a new container started from the `hello-world.sif` image.
 Note that the shell prompt has changed to show we are now within the Singularity container.

-> ## Running a shell inside a Singularity container
+> ## Discussion: Running a shell inside a Singularity container
 >
 > Q: What do you notice about the output of the above commands entered within the Singularity container shell?
 >